Mielek/apim-policy-toolkit/docs/AvaliablePolicies.md

 The Project is in the development stage.
 That means that not all policies are implemented yet.
-In this document, you can find a list of implemented policies and their description.
+In this document, you can find a list of implemented policies.
+For policy details, see the Azure API Management [policy reference](https://learn.microsoft.com/azure/api-management/api-management-policies).

 #### :white_check_mark: Implemented policies